PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Use that evidence to introduce an explicit phase-runner contract without changing the current sequence.

+That nested-orchestration characterization is now complete without production changes.
+Existing tests already froze both complete call orders and repetition boundaries.
+A separate focused fixture now freezes exact positional/keyword contracts for all thirty-four calls, including model/layout/diagnostic routing and the unary-passthrough flag.
+Both helpers are straight-line zero-argument closures with no local state scope or control flow; their only captured data names are `model_ir` and `session`.

+Before extraction, resolve each call to its module owner.
+The two lowerer-local pass clusters used by the layout prefix and the nested layout-prefix dependency used by the attention prefix must become explicit callbacks.
+All other calls should receive an immutable explicit phase context instead of capturing the lowerer.
+The next implementation should define stable pass IDs and prove old/ new execution-order plus argument equality before switching production calls.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and